yaman-lk/web-portal/README.md

                    👇
 >https://colorlib.com/wp/template/real-estate-2/

->🔘 css and scripts are already added to the angular.json
->🔘 so you are no need to care about css and scripts
->🔘 use the suitable html files in template for the pages that you are creating
+🔘 css and scripts are already added to the angular.json(space, space) 🔘 so you are no need to care about css and scripts(space, space) 🔘 use the suitable html files in template for the pages that you are creating

 **images may not show in your pages** images links provided in html files are not matching with the angular relative paths, so care about it